jdauphant/developers-documentation/_database_api/databases.md

 `POST https://db-api.scalingo.com/api/databases/[:db_id]/action`

-This generic endpoints aims are wrapping direct actions over the running database.
-The different actions possible depend of the type of the database, as well as their parameters and return value.
+This generic endpoint aims at wrapping direct actions over the running database.
+The different possible actions depend on the type of the database, as well as their parameters and return value.

 Generic Parameters: